TBotSoftware/SharePoint-Online-Automatic-Custom-Script-Activation/README.md

 ## ⚠️ Requirements

-To run this script, install PowerShell 7 with the SharePoint Online Module.
+To run this script, install PowerShell 7 with the PnP PowerShell Module.

 ## 📃 Preparations